Ashfaque3777/Digital_Fan/README.md

 You can view the live demo of the project [here](https://digital-fan-197786.netlify.app).

+## Future Enhancements

+Here are some ideas for future improvements:

+- **Fan Color Themes**: Allow users to select different colors for the fan blades and background.
+- **Variable Blade Count**: Add an option to change the number of blades on the fan.
+- **Sound Effects**: Include sound to mimic the experience of a real fan, such as increasing sound with speed.
+- **Custom Speed Input**: Let users input a custom speed for more control over the fan’s rotation.
+- **Mobile Gestures**: Add support for touch gestures on mobile devices to control the speed or start/stop the fan.

 ## Contributing

 Contributions are welcome!
 If you’d like to contribute to the **Digital Fan** project, please follow these steps: